bad ken : a journal of place

 We held a reading for issue one on November 18th, 2018 at Space Cowboy Books.
 This special night featured poets Ruth Nolan, Sara Clemens, Matthew Sherling, Cynthia Anderson, Sean Negus, Ariel Fintushel, and singer-songwriter Niki Savage!

-Submit by August 1, 2019, email email@example.com.
+Submit by July 1, 2022, email email@example.com.
+To submit, you must have attended or collaborated with The Joshua Tree Experiential Arts & Writing Retreat.
 Send your unpublished art, photography, poems, essays, stories, interviews, manifestos, or videos deriving from the desert, real or imaginary.
 Select poetry submissions will be made into a collection of broadsides, so each poem may be honored both individually and collectively

 Please attach your work in a format that can be copied and pasted (not a .pdf).
 Include a brief biograhpical statement and a link to your website(s) if they exist.
 All questions and queries should be sent to: firstname.lastname@example.org.